SmartBear/readyapi4j/README.md

-# ReadyApi4J - a Java library for API testing
+# Swagger Assert4J - a Java library for API testing

-The ReadyApi4J library lets you test APIs through Java, Groovy or Cucumber.
+The Assert4J library lets you test APIs through Java, Groovy or Cucumber.
 The library has extensive support for REST, SOAP, JDBC and JMS protocols.
 Under the hood the library uses the test-execution engine of [SoapUI](http://www.soapui.org).

 Read on to get started
 * [with Java](#getting-started-with-java) - together with any testing framework